Nikolay Leontiev: Biography

-In accordance with the order of emperor of Ethiopia, Directly Nikolay Leontiev participated in one of the military expeditions of the Ethiopian army to the region of Lake Rudolf alongside several thousand Ethiopian soldiers, but the Cossacks there were most exotic of all.
+According to a questionable illustrated book he published, Leontiev participated in one of the military expeditions to the region of Lake Rudolf alongside several thousand Ethiopian soldiers, and a number of Cossacks.
 A brigade lost 216 persons as killed or injured, Shedevr was injured and the Cossack Gogasov perished.
-Count Abai was able to solemnly report to the emperor Menelik II, how the young romantic poruchik Shedevr solemnly raised the flag of Ethiopia above one of banks of Lake Rudolf.
+Leontiev was able to solemnly report to the emperor Menelik II, how the young romantic poruchik Shedevr solemnly raised the flag of Ethiopia above one of banks of Lake Rudolf.